 The aim of this post is to give you a general idea of what going to therapy is like.
-Maybe you’re in a bad place right now and are thinking of going to therapy.
+Maybe you’re in a bad place right now with your anxiety or depression and are thinking of going to therapy.
 Perhaps you’ve been referred and you’re not sure what to expect.
 Or maybe you’re just curious.
 Whatever the reason, it’s all good, you’re all welcome here.

 When you think of therapy, what do you think of?

 For me (probably from too many American TV shows), my mind instantly goes to a big room with a Chaise longue (yes, I did have to the check the correct name and spelling on Google!) with the therapist sat in a big armchair with a clipboard in their hands asking every now and then, ‘And how does that make you feel?’
 And the poor person is there, sat on the floor, rocking back and forth.

 Well, for me it wasn’t like that.
 Both of my therapy experiences were different but had some similarities.
 For example, they never had a clipboard or asked me, ‘How does that make you feel?’
 And they definitely didn’t have a Chaise longue.
 Probably a good thing really because as soon as I lay down I fall asleep.
 It’s a gift, please don’t hate me!

 As I’ve said in the title, this is just my experience of therapy and both times it was CBT (Cognitive behavioural therapy).

 Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.
 It’s most commonly used to treat anxiety and depression, but can be useful for other mental and physical health problems.Taken from the NHS website on CBT